IZEA Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Gross Margins: Management indicated they are focused on improving net revenue and aligning costs but did not provide specific guidance on gross margins.
+• Gross Margins: Management indicated a focus on improving net revenue and aligning costs but did not provide specific guidance on gross margins.